Autism Spectrum Disorder

 Counselling to help with Autism

-Family therapy may also prove effective to help siblings with understanding autism and how to help their brother or sister on a daily basis.
+Family therapy may also be effective in helping siblings understand autism to help their brother or sister on a daily basis.

 If you suspect that your child may have autism, ask your doctor to refer them for a diagnostic assessment as soon as possible.
-Click here to read how autism is diagnosed.
-Start to get help even before a formal diagnosis in areas that are immediately within parents’ capacity.
+Read here how autism is diagnosed.

 Our Autism Support Counsellors